 Woodruff is a very small city located in the state of South Carolina.
 With a population of 4,129 people and two constituent neighborhoods, Woodruff is the 90th largest community in South Carolina.
 Much of the housing stock in Woodruff was built prior to World War II, making it one of the older and more historic cities in the country.

-The citizens of Woodruff have a very low rate of college education: just 8.05% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The citizens of Woodruff have a very low rate of college education: just 9.55% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

-The per capita income in Woodruff in 2010 was $14,807, which is low income relative to South Carolina and the nation.
-This equates to an annual income of $59,228 for a family of four.
+The per capita income in Woodruff in 2010 was $13,876, which is low income relative to South Carolina and the nation.
+This equates to an annual income of $55,504 for a family of four.

 Woodruff is an extremely ethnically-diverse city.
 The people who call Woodruff home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodruff residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Woodruff include Italian, English, German, and European.
+Important ancestries of people in Woodruff include Italian, English, German, and Scots-Irish.

 The most common language spoken in Woodruff is English.
 Other important languages spoken here include Spanish and Japanese.